kevinsupendi/intern-pendi/README.md

 ![kubernetes logo](https://www.devopsnexus.com/user/pages/03.consultancy-areas/01.containerization/_technologies/kubernetes_logo.png)

-Kubernetes Cluster creation involving Ansible, Terraform and Google Cloud Platform.
+Kubernetes Cluster creation involving  Terraform and Google Cloud Platform.
-Terraform is used for creating VMs in GCE, then configuration is automated by Ansible.
+Terraform is used for creating VMs in GCE and configure startup script.
 This project used Ubuntu 16.04 LTS.
 The result should be reproducible with any Linux machine supporting systemd services.

 ### Quickstart
-Follow this instruction to create Kubernetes cluster automatically with Ansible and Terraform.
+Follow this instruction to create Kubernetes cluster automatically with Terraform.
 [here](Documentation/quickstart.md)